Implicit renewal theory for exponential functionals of L\'evy processes: Proofs

-To finish the case $\alpha>0$ we just need to verify the equality of constants But this follows from the identity in law in Theorem~\ref{PPS} and the Lemma~\ref{lemma:fR}.
-Now, when $\alpha=0,$ Theorem~\ref{th:asym1} ensures that So, we should now verify that This is an immediate consequence of the dominated convergence theorem, as in the proof of Theorem 3~(b) in \cite{rivero-sinai}. \end{proof}
+To finish the case $\alpha>0$ we just need to verify the equality of constants But this follows from the identity in law in Theorem~\ref{PPS} and Lemma~\ref{lemma:fR}.
+Now, when $\alpha=0,$ Theorem~\ref{th:asym1} ensures that Therefore, we are left to verify that This is an immediate consequence of the dominated convergence theorem (as in the proof of Theorem 3 (b) in \cite{rivero-sinai}). \end{proof}